 There's clearly something romantic about camping trailers inspired by the world's northernmost lands.
 Not long ago, we looked at a Scandinavian-inspired teardrop from North America.
-The Mink is guided by a similar simple-but-functional design ethos, albeit fully Nordic, a collaboration between the Icelandic company and Swedish designers.
+The Mink is guided by a similar simple-but-functional design ethos, albeit fully Nordic, a collaboration between the Icelandic company and Sweden's Jordi Hans Design.

 As Mink co-founder and CEO Kolbeinn Björnsson tells it, the Mink team didn't set out to design a product so much as create new opportunities for touring Iceland's gorgeous but isolated landscapes.
 What it wanted was to offer a comfortable, affordable means of exploring everything the country has to offer, including regions that remain pristine and unblemished by even the world's most remote hotels.

 Teardrop trailer rental was identified as the perfect solution, but not just any teardrop would do.
 It'd have to be tough enough to travel off pavement, warm and robust enough to stand up to the harsh local climate, and stylish and luxurious enough to attract the type of adventurous souls looking to see the distant reaches of Iceland but maybe without trekking miles by foot or sleeping on the cold ground.
 Björnsson sums the feel up as "the intimacy of camping with a dash of luxury travel."